-Ten Easy Ways to Promote Yourself on Social Media
+Ten Easy Ways to Promote Your Event on Social Media

 Twitter is wildly popular and it’s a great way for you to interact and your community and audience!
 Promote your Culture Days activity and other content that you want people to see.
 This is the easiest way to promote, communicate, and get your name out there because Twitter is short, sweet and so easy to use.